Java

 Four main languages are spoken on the island: Javanese, Sundanese, Madurese, and Betawi.
 Javanese and Sundanese are the most spoken.
 The ethnic groups native to the island are the Javanese in the central and eastern parts and Sundanese in the western parts.
-The Madurese in the Eastern salient of Java are migrants from Madura Island, while the Betawi in the capital city of Jakarta are hybrids from various ethnic groups in Indonesia.
+The Madurese in the Eastern salient of Java are migrants from Madura Island (which is part of East Java Province in administrative terms), while the Betawi in the capital city of Jakarta are hybrids from various ethnic groups in Indonesia.
 Most residents are bilingual, speaking Indonesian (the official language of Indonesia) as their first or second language.
 While the majority of the people of Java are Muslim, Java's population comprises people of diverse religious beliefs, ethnicities, and cultures.

 Java is divided into four administrative provinces: Banten, West Java, Central Java, and East Java, and two special regions, Jakarta and Yogyakarta.